 Policies for Participation in CYO Sports

 In developing plans for the resumption of CYO sports, the Diocese of Oakland is required to implement the health and safety standards established by the State of California Department of Public Health and /or the county in which CYO competition will take place.
-The Diocese of Oakland may require compliance with written policies and modifications for each sport adopted by the California Interscholastic Federation (CIF) for the 2021-2022 seasons.
-If there exists a conflict, the Diocese of Oakland may follow the more stringent standard.
-Please thoroughly read the applicable CIF guidelines which are available at https://www.cifstate.org/landing/index CYO competition may be suspended and/or these protocols may be modified, based upon future public health guidance from federal, state or local governments concerning COVID-19.
+The Diocese of Oakland may require compliance with written policies and modifications for each sport adopted by the California Interscholastic Federation (CIF) for the 2022-2023 seasons.
+If a conflict exists, the Diocese of Oakland may follow the more stringent standard.
+Please thoroughly read the applicable CIF guidelines which are available at https://www.cifstate.org/landing/index.
+CYO competition may be suspended and/or these protocols may be modified, based on future public health guidance from federal, state, or local governments concerning COVID-19.
 The Diocese will continue to closely monitor the COVID-19 transmission rates and assess the situation.

-Parents, guardians, player participants, and volunteer coaches (collectively, “CYO Participants”) must work together to create a healthy sports environment to reduce the likelihood for transmission of COVID-19 during CYO competitions.
-These are specific policies that will reduce that risk while allowing for CYO competition to resume in 2021-2022:
+Parents, guardians, player participants, and volunteer coaches (collectively, “CYO Participants”) must work together to create a healthy sports environment to reduce the likelihood of transmission of COVID-19 during CYO competitions.
+These are specific policies that will reduce that risk while allowing for CYO competition to resume in 2022-2023:

-Our goal is to build a Community-based league where boys grades 9th-12th attending different schools could coexist and play together, mixing the 9th through 12 grades on to one team.
-The high school Program was started 13 years ago in Danville; however, the demand for that program has increased dramatically.
+Our goal is to build a Community-based league where boys grades 9th-12th attending different schools could coexist and play together, mixing the 9th through 12 grades onto one team.
+The high school program was started 15 years ago in Danville; however, the demand for that program has increased dramatically.
 This increased demand was the genesis of St Isidore High School Hoops.
 Former rivals from San Ramon Valley, De La Salle, Cal High, Dougherty Valley, and Monte Vista can now all play on mixed teams, giving a rare opportunity to friends, brothers, and cousins to all play together.